Dunkin' Brands in talks to go private - KESQ

 The brand was taken private back in 2005.
 Dunkin’ Donuts and Baskin-Robbins was sold by Pernod Ricard SA to three private equity firms including Bain Capital, Carlyle Group and Thomas H. Lee Partners for $2.4 billion.
 The company went public in 2011.

-Inspire Brands could not be reached for comment.
+Inspire Brands declined to comment.
 The company, which owns Arby’s, Buffalo Wild Wings and several other restaurant brands, is backed by private equity group Roark Capital Group.

 In 2018, Dunkin’ dropped the “Donuts” from its name, to rebrand itself as a “beverage-led” company, expanding its selection of food and drinks.
 Earlier this year, Dunkin’ announced it was permanently closing about 800 restaurants — with more than half the locations being in Speedway gas station convenience stores.